Flat-file BIM vs cloud-authoritative BIM

 | Marginal cost of additional users | Per seat, per month | Zero |

-| Marginal cost of additional models | Per Forge token, per Tandem twin | Zero |
+| Marginal cost of additional models | Per proprietary cloud token or twin instance | Zero |

 | Marginal cost of additional sensors | Often per-sensor charges | Zero — local MQTT broker |